-Helm Charts are a set of Kubernetes manifests that reflect best practices for deploying an application or service.
-Helm is heavily influenced by Homebrew, including the formula model.
-A Helm Chart is to Helm as a Formula is to Homebrew.
+Helm Charts are a set of Kubernetes manifests that reflect best practices for deploying an application or service on Kubernetes.

-After you fetch the Workflow chart, you can customize the chart using
+After you add the Deis Chart Repository, you can customize the chart using

-You can set resource limits to Workflow components by modifying the template file
+You can set resource limits to Workflow components by modifying the values.yaml file fetched

+earlier.
 This file has a section for each Workflow component.
-To set a limit to any Workflow component just add
+To set a limit to any Workflow

-in the section and set them to the appropriate values.
+limits_memory in the section and set them to the appropriate

 Below is an example of how the builder section of